coffee2code/linkify-authors/DEVELOPER-DOCS.md

 ### Arguments

 * `$authors` _(string|int|array)_
-A single author ID/slug, or multiple author IDs/slugs defined via an array, or multiple authors IDs/slugs defined via a comma-separated and/or space-separated string
+A single author ID/slug, or multiple author IDs/slugs defined via an array, or multiple author IDs/slugs defined via a comma-separated and/or space-separated string

 * `$before` _(string)_
 Optional.
 Text to appear before the entire author listing (if authors exist or if 'none' setting is specified).
 Default is an empty string.